aliyousefpoor/SmartLight/README.md

 # 💡 SmartLight

-SmartLight is an Android application that connects to an MQTT broker (such as [Mosquitto](https://mosquitto.org)) to control and monitor smart lighting devices.
-The app enables real-time light toggling and brightness control via MQTT topics.
+SmartLight is an Android application built with **Jetpack Compose**, **CleanArch**, **Hilt**, and **MQTT** to control and monitor smart lighting devices.
+It uses the MQTT protocol to communicate with a broker and update UI in real-time based on messages from the device.

 ---